 To use Bay Area bridges without a toll tag or License Plate Account, you may set up a short-term, one-time payment account that allows you to pay recent or future tolls online with a credit card, or with cash, check or money order at a FasTrak retail location.

-If you do not pay a Golden Gate Bridge toll invoice on time, or you do not pay a toll at another Bay Area bridge or express lane, FasTrak will issue you a violation notice, including any associated penalty fees.
+If you do not pay a toll invoice on time, or you do not pay a toll on a Bay Area express lane, FasTrak will issue you a violation notice, including any associated penalty fees.
 If you believe you’ve received a violation notice in error, you can dispute the violation by clicking the button below and providing the required information to review your claim.
 You will need your violation number to submit your claim.

 If the violation you received is your first, FasTrak will waive the violation penalty if you open a FasTrak account within 30 days of the unpaid toll crossing.
 FasTrak will then deduct the unpaid toll from your new account and waive the penalty portion of the amount due.